THE PROJECT:

 User Interviews

 I met with users to discover their pain points, processes, and working environment.
 I used this knowledge to help team determine the translation of these user needs into actionable items regarding the user interface and user journey.
+Although the details cannot be shown, this shows that we reduced the number of steps.
+The flow previously required multiple approvals and triage steps, but we made this process more direct, using fewer screens.

 Ideation

 Collaborating with the team, I performed rapid prototyping to determine the best user workflow and series of interactions.
 Rapid prototypes were created as sketches, low fidelity, and medium fidelity mockups with interactions.
+On each screen, we have AI generating suggestions in some of the fields (determined by the LLM development team) so that users could more easily APPROVE the field entries, rather than having to hunt for the correct option in every field.

 Wireframes